giel/nix/doc/MinimalInstallHowTo.md

 If this is a virtual machine you may want to make a snapshot or a clone of this state to make creating a new machine easier.

-### enable flakes and start using git
+### Use flakes and start using git

 We want to use flakes and start using the configuration in git.
-We use the director `~/git/nix` to store the version controlled configuration.
+We use the directory `~/git/nix` to store the version controlled configuration.

 You may want to use a ssh shell to log in to the machine as this makes copy and pasting commands probably easier.
-In the machine use the follwing commands to find the hostname and ip-address:
+In the machine use the following commands to find the hostname and ip-address:

     hostname
     ip addr